 - Accelerated rewards points earnings on Hyatt bookings

-Normally, Globalist status requires 60 night-stay credits in a calendar year, although it’s been temporarily reduced to just 30 night-stays in 2021.
-But that doesn’t mean you need to stay 30 or 60 nights away from home each year – let alone pay for all those nights – as there are other ways to earn night-stay credits.
+Normally, Globalist status currently requires 60 night-stay credits in a calendar year.
+But that doesn’t mean you need to stay 30 or 60 nights away from home each year—let alone pay for all those nights—as there are other ways to earn night-stay credits.

 First, you earn a night-stay credit for every night you stay in a Hyatt property, even if you redeemed points or used free night certificates for your stay.
 And since I typically pay for hotel stays with my points, I’m able to earn this status with little out-of-pocket expense.

 I receive plenty of Hyatt points by transferring Chase Ultimate Rewards points from cards like the Chase Sapphire Preferred® and the Ink Business Preferred®.
 I also earn points and night-stay credits from having the World of Hyatt credit card from Chase.
 There are also many other travel rewards credit cards worth considering if you're not necessarily attached to staying at the Hyatt.

 Secure application on issuer’s website